Guide for Organizational Representative Payees

 - The beneficiary moves, even temporarily, to or from a hospital, nursing home or other institution;

-- A married beneficiary separates from his or her spouse, or they begin living together after a separation;
+- A married beneficiary separates from their spouse, or they begin living together after a separation;

 - Someone moves into or out of the beneficiary's household;